As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 While both aerating and decanting help you arrive at similar results, they are both different processes.

-- When you decant wine, you pour the contents from the bottle it into a different vessel for serving, and are allowing air into the wine over time.
+- When you decant wine, you pour the contents from the bottle it into a different vessel for serving and allow air into the wine over time.

-- An aerator is a separate device which wine passes through as it is being served.
+- An aerator is a separate device that wine passes through as it is being served.
 Passing through the aerator introduces air into the wine quickly.

 What is a Decanter?

 A wine decanter can be used with both red and white wines.
 It is a glass vessel that comes in a variety of shapes and sizes.
 The purpose of the decanter is to let sediment filter out of the wine before serving.
 By filtering out sediment that may develop in wine that has aged, you can get a clear glass of wine when it is served.

 Recommendation box: Everything you need to enjoy your wine as much as possible.
 All recommended products are personally tested and regularly used by experts from this website (Amazon links):

 > Ivation Wine Cooler – Energy-efficient wine cooler for 18 bottles with Wi-fi smart app control cooling system.